Corey Ray

-Corey Donte Ray (born September 22, 1994) is an American former professional baseball outfielder.
-He played in one game in Major League Baseball (MLB) for the Milwaukee Brewers in 2021.
+Corey Donte Ray (born September 22, 1994) is an American former professional baseball outfielder who currently serves as the first base coach for the Washington Nationals of Major League Baseball (MLB).
+He played in one game in MLB for the Milwaukee Brewers in 2021.

 Amateur career

 Ray attended Simeon Career Academy in Chicago, Illinois.
 In the summer prior to his senior year, he played in the 2012 Under Armour All-American Game.
-He was drafted by the Seattle Mariners in the 33rd round of the 2013 Major League Baseball Draft but did not sign and attended the University of Louisville to play college baseball for the Louisville Cardinals.
+He was drafted by the Seattle Mariners in the 33rd round of the 2013 Major League Baseball draft but did not sign and attended the University of Louisville to play college baseball for the Louisville Cardinals.

 Ray appeared in 43 games and made 19 starts as a freshman at Louisville in 2014.
 He hit .325/.416/.481 with one home run and 17 runs batted in (RBI).
 After the 2014 season, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 As a sophomore in 2015, he started all 65 games and hit .325/.389/.543 with 11 home runs, 56 RBI and 34 stolen bases.
 Against Wake Forest, Ray stole home in the bottom of the ninth inning, to give Louisville the win.
 After the season, he played for the United States collegiate national team during the summer.